QGS5 Google Slides: Advanced Features

 Speaker Notes: A Google slide feature that is a text box located below the slide to enter text to remember talking points for a presentation.

-Transition: Transitions are animation-like effects that occur in Slide Show view when you move from one slide to the next during an on-screen presentation.
+Transition: These are animation-like effects that occur in Slide Show view when you move from one slide to the next during an on-screen presentation.

 Play the Vocabulary Game to practice the Key Vocabulary.